 You can use an INSERT statement inside a pump to insert the output of one stream into a stream or table.
 Pumps can be started and stopped, and can be included in schemas so that you can start or stop an entire pipeline at once.

-<options> are implemented for s-Server 6.0 only.
+<options> are implemented for versions after s-Server 6.0.